 Top 20 Earth Day Songs

-Way back on April 22, 1970, the first-ever Earth Day was celebrated – something we’re honoring with the Top 20 Earth Day Songs.
-Founded by U.S. Senator Gaylord Nelson, Earth Day is acknowledged around the world, especially in schools where students are taught about environmental conservation and what everyone can do to support it.
-Of course, students of rock and roll have been schooled in “green” ideology for decades, with prominent classic rock artists expressing their observations on the need to protect the planet we share.
+The first-ever Earth Day was celebrated on April 22, 1970, something we’re honoring with the Top 20 Earth Day Songs.
+Founded by U.S. Sen. Gaylord Nelson, Earth Day is acknowledged around the world, especially in schools where students are taught about environmental conservation and what everyone can do to support it.
+Of course, students of rock 'n' roll have been schooled in “green” ideas for decades, with prominent classic rock artists expressing their observations on the need to protect the planet we share.
 Below are some of the best Earth Day Songs.

 Joe Walsh’s 1992 solo album is his most earnest statement, in which he eschewed his trademark humor for direct observations about the state of the world.
 He closes the record with this spare, two-minute plea, in which he sings, “We’re killing everything that’s alive / And anyone who tries to deny it / Wears a tie / And gets paid to lie.”
 We hear a none-too-subtle metronome in the background – ticking away like a doomsday clock.

 This song, which came on the heels of Bob Dylan’s "born again" period, seems to call back to the singer’s heyday of finger-pointing songs.
 On "License to Kill," Dylan accuses mankind not just of poisoning the Earth’s natural resources, but also of running roughshod over everything in its path.
 “Man has invented his doom / First step was touching the moon," he sings, revealing his distaste for what he felt was the arrogance of the U.S. space program.
 Or maybe he was just reminding us that progress often has an unintended consequence.